sebastianhaberey/easyborg/README.md

 | Restore (action)   | fetch entire snapshot                                           | `borg extract`   |
 | Repository URL     | Borg-style repository reference (local or remote)               | (same)           |
 | Snapshot Location  | Borg-style snapshot reference (`repository_url::snapshot_name`) | Archive Location |

+## Disclaimer

+Even though I do my best, and there's an automatic test suite that covers the critical functionality on Linux and macOS, errors can happen.
+Use this application at your own risk.
+It is highly recommended to start with fresh repositories to avoid data loss.